 Boost | Transparent overdrive | Mid-hump / Tweakable overdrive

 The first way that I would recommend using a boost is at the front of your signal chain.
-There are a number of notable benefits of this approach.
-And these are as follows:
+There are a number of notable benefits of this approach which are as follows:

 Lastly, adding a boost in this position gives you the option to create a range of beautiful and dynamic, low gain blues tones.
 You can use your boost pedal to create your core guitar tone.
 If you then engage your transparent overdrive, you will thicken up your tone, without colouring it too much.